 What can I do if my employer refuses to pay end of service gratuity?

-In case your employer refuses end of service gratuity without any reason, you can file a complaint at the Labour Court.
+If your employer refuses the end of service gratuity without any reason, you can file a complaint at the Labour Court.